-Location: Room 2260, North Engineering Building Phone: 419.530.3811 Web address: http://www.student-affairs.utoledo.edu/upward-bound/
+Location: Room 2200, North Engineering Building Phone: 419.530.3811

-Upward Bound is an academic pre-college program for disadvantaged low-income and/or first generation students who attend public or parochial high schools in the Toledo area.
+Upward Bound is an academic pre-college program for low-income and/or first generation students who attend public or parochial high schools in the Toledo area.
 Eligibility is determined on a case-by-case basis.
 The program, which provides nine months of academic tutoring to high school students grades 9-12, begins the second week after school starts in September and concludes in June.
 Students receive tutoring and Saturday classroom instruction on campus.
 In addition, students reside on campus during the summer and take courses that will prepare them for following school year.